 The E-DVA MUST apply DTMFs tone to the audio path, or the E-DVA MUST generate DTMF relay per [CODEC-MEDIA] as dictated from the negotiated SDP associate with the session.

-The E-DVA MUST offer DTMF relay within SDP upon session origination as provisioned in the DTMF RELAY feature data element.
+The E-DVA MUST offer DTMF relay within SDP upon session origination as provisioned in the DTMF Relay feature data element in Table 6.